-- (1) The pensions Act, section 15 applies with necessary changes to a member of the court or commission in the way it applies to a judge. - (2) In the pensions Act, section 15, a reference to a judge may, if the context permits, be taken to be a reference to a member. - (3) In the pensions Act, section 15, a reference to the prescribed authority is taken to be a reference to- - (a) the Minister if the member is the president or a member holding appointment as ombudsman; or - (b) the president for any other member. - (4) In working out a person's length of service as a member for subsection (1), the following periods must be taken into account- - (a) a period when the person has served as a member, whether under- - (i) a first appointment as a member or a renewal of the appointment; or - (ii) a subsequent appointment; - (b) a period when the person has served as an acting member.
+- The pensions Act, section 15 applies with necessary changes to a member of the court or commission in the way it applies to a judge. - (2) In the pensions Act, section 15, a reference to a judge may, if the context permits, be taken to be a reference to a member. - In the pensions Act, section 15, a reference to the prescribed (3) authority is taken to be a reference to - the Minister if the member is the president or a member holding appointment as ombudsman; or - (b) the president for any other member. - In working out a person's length of service as a member for (4) subsection (1), the following periods must be taken into account - a period when the person has served as a member, (a) whether under - a first appointment as a member or a renewal of the (i) appointment; or - (ii) a subsequent appointment; - (b) a period when the person has served as an acting member.

-4A Other leave
+4Δ Other leave

-(1) The Minister may grant leave, other than leave mentioned in the pensions Act, section 15, to the president, the vice considers appropriate.
+The Minister may grant leave, other than leave mentioned in the pensions Act, section 15, to the president, the vice

-(2) The vice president may grant leave, other than leave mentioned in the pensions Act, section 15, to any other member on the terms the vice president considers appropriate.
+- president or a member of the commission holding appointment as ombudsman on the terms the Minister considers appropriate. - (2) The vice president may grant leave, other than leave mentioned in the pensions Act, section 15, to any other member on the terms the vice president considers appropriate.